-Most Tai Chi is taught without the true understanding of Qi Gong within Tai Chi because most instructors do NOT have the understanding of Qi Gong or have a strong foundation of Qi Gong.
-Many instructors never had the privilege to work with qualified Qi Gong masters or they were not taught the internal concept of Tai Chi.
+Most Tai Chi is taught WITHOUT the true understanding of Qi Gong within Tai Chi because most instructors do NOT have the understanding of Qi Gong or have a strong foundation of Qi Gong.
+With greater reason, many instructors NEVER had the privilege to work with qualified Qi Gong masters or they were not taught the internal concept of Tai Chi.

 The reason why Tai Chi is so appreciated throughout the world is because in the early stage, Tai Chi is a form of Qi Gong.
-Meaning the objective of Tai Chi’s form is to move the Qi in the body for health and conditioning the body.
+Meaning ONE of the objective of Tai Chi’s form is to move the Qi in the body for health and conditioning the body.
 Then it progresses into deeper more advanced training for Qi Gong as well as martial arts.
 Within Tai Chi form there is also Qi Gong including Yi Jin Jing & Xi Sui Qi Gong.
 This is a lost knowledge in Tai Chi.
-Maybe only a handful of masters know.
+Maybe only a handful of masters still know this….if they have reached the advanced levels of Tai Chi.

 More so, studying Qi Gong can help you condition your body to prevent injuries.